Extras Cover

 Reading the fine print about waiting periods

-Depending on your fund, you may need to serve a waiting period before you can take advantage of your extras benefits.
-We know just how important it is to read the fine print when comparing policies.
+Depending on your fund, you may need to serve a waiting period before taking advantage of your extras benefits.
+It’s vital to read the fine print when comparing policies.
 The last thing you want is to take out an extras policy only to find out you have to wait an extended period before you can lodge a claim.

 Here are some general waiting periods to keep in mind: